KeigoAlexTanaka/Active-Record-Snack-Attack/README.md

     end
   ```
 * `rails db:migrate`
-* you may need to create your database.
+* you may need to create your database by running `rails db:create`
 * Create some seeds in `db/seeds.rb`
   ```ruby
   Snack.create!(name: 'Duane Reade Snack Mix', calories: 100)